anandha-abhay/interview_project/README.md

 ### Challenge #6
 I started off by using the new query_logs table as a cache since it seemed like a great optimization.
 I turned back quickly a fter I re-read the requirements upon completing this challenge.
 This is literally a log for debugging, so lets use it as that.

+### Challenge #7
+The hardest part was putting together this commit

+### Challenge #8
+The more I  build dashboards in the main application, the more I feel the need to just send this all off to the data warehouse so we can build some proper dashboards.